 Initiative: Self-motivation is an important aspect of public relations work.
-You should be able to quickly figure out how you can benefit your client, whether it involves learning about new communication strategies or doing industry research.
+This can help you quickly figure out how you can benefit your client, whether it involves learning about new communication strategies or doing industry research.

 Brand management: Public relations work often involves enhancing the reputation of your company's brand.
-You should be able to leverage your brand's strengths and present them in a way that appeals to the public.
+This skill allows you to leverage your brand's strengths and present them in a way that appeals to the public.